avaneev/a5hash/README.md

 The "blinding multiplication" (BM) is a common issue of almost all fast hash functions based on NxN bit multiplication involving 2\*N bit input per iteration.
 BM happens when one of the input values coincide with hash function's current state or constants, and yields zero result.
+While each such hash function tries to handle BM, in general it is impossible to completely "fix" BM without reducing hash function's performance.

-While, statistically speaking, hash function's state may transitively become zero, and this is a probable outcome, it becomes problematic, if hash function can't recover from it quickly, and retain the seeded state. `a5hash` instantly recovers from BM (via addition of `val01` and `val10` constants), with its further state being unknown, if the `UseSeed` is unknown.
+While statistically speaking, a hash function's state may transitively become zero, and this is a probable outcome, it becomes problematic, if hash function can't recover from it quickly, and retain the seeded state. `a5hash` instantly recovers from occasional BM (via the addition of `val01` and `val10` constants), with its further state being unknown, if the `UseSeed` is unknown.
 On the contrary, the "unprotected" `rapidhash` does not recover the seed - it becomes zero, and thus the state becomes known.

-Another issue is that NxN bit multiplication that yields zero discards a half of 2\*N bit input completely, potentially leading to collisions.
-The "protected" `rapidhash` tries to tackle this issue, but doing so, it creates another issue: combining of inputs on adjacent iterations without transformation, which also yields collisions.
+Another issue is that NxN bit multiplication that yields zero, discards a half of 2\*N bit input completely, potentially leading to collisions.
+The "protected" `rapidhash` tries to tackle this issue, but doing so, it creates another issue: combining inputs on adjacent iterations without transformation, which also yields collisions, but in a veiled manner.
+Also, if BM happens at the last input, this input is passed to the final `rapid_mix` call yielding a hash value with poor avalanche properties.

-However, one should consider the probability of BM happening on practical inputs, in the context of brute-force attack that continuously scans a set of inputs, not knowing a fixed seed. `a5hash` state (`Seed1` and `Seed2`) is close to uniformly-random at all times, which means only purely random input can trigger BM with an expected probability.
-Textual, sparse, or otherwise structured inputs have a negligible chance of BM happening: they form an implicit sieve which makes many seeds completely resistant to BM.
-In this case, the expected linear probability of arbitrary input match to a seed should be multiplied by independent probability of not matching due to sieve.
+However, one should consider the probability of BM happening on practical inputs, in the context of brute-force attack that continuously scans a set of inputs, not knowing a fixed seed. `a5hash` state (`Seed1` and `Seed2`) is close to uniformly-random at all times, which means BM is triggered with a theoretic probability of 2[sup]-64[/sup]: this can be considered negligible for non-cryptographic use cases.

-When the `UseSeed` is unknown, and when the output of the hash function is unknown (as in the case of server-side structures), for an attaker it is simply impossible to know immediately, whether or not BM was ever triggered on any hash function's iteration (side-channel timing attack requires hash collisions to accumulate quickly to be measurable).
+When the `UseSeed` is unknown, and when the output of the hash function is unknown (as in the case of server-side structures), for an attacker it is impossible to know immediately, whether or not BM was ever triggered on any hash function's iteration: side-channel timing attack requires hash collisions to accumulate quickly to be measurable.
+This requires not only triggering BM in one of the state variables, but also validating that a serie of additional inputs yields multiple collisions.

-To sum up, `a5hash` is probabilistically resistant to blinding multiplication in general case, when hash function's `UseSeed` is unknown and hash function's output is not exposed.
+To sum up, `a5hash` is practically resistant to blinding multiplication in general case, when hash function's `UseSeed` is unknown and hash function's output is not exposed.

 ## Comparisons